armory/docs/content/en/docs/armory-agent/agent-options.md

   * If the plugin has a higher precedence than the Agent, the plugin's account is used.
 For example, if the plugin's precedence is 500, the plugin's account is used.
   * If the plugin has no precedence defined or a lower precedence than the Agent, the account defined in the Agent is used.

-### Spinnaker Service and Infrastructure modes

-You set up multiple accounts per Agent in these modes.
-Your configuration should look like this:

-{{< prism lang="yaml" >}}
-kubernetes:
-  accounts:
-    - name: account-01
-      kubeconfigFile: /kubeconfigfiles/kubecfg-account01.yaml
-    - name: account-02
-      kubeconfigFile: /kubeconfigfiles/kubecfg-account02.yaml
-    - ...
-{{< /prism >}}

-> When you migrate accounts from Clouddriver, copy the same block of configuration here.
+### Migrate accounts from Clouddriver to Agent

+Copy the account definition from its original source, such as Clouddriver, to Agent's configuration.
+Depending on how you installed Agent, this configuration could be in the `kubesvc.yml` data section of a `ConfigMap` or in the `kubesvc.yml` file in the Agent pod.

+Agent may not use all the properties you copy from the original source definition.
 Unused properties are ignored.

-### Agent mode
+#### Agent mode

-In Agent mode, your configuration should look like:
+In Agent mode, your configuration should look similar to this:

 {{< prism lang="yaml" >}}
 kubernetes: